jakobzhao/geog458/labs/lab03/readme.md

 #### Optional tasks:

 - Try to add on a feature of leaflet which we have not discussed in class.
-The new features  can be found on [the plugin page](https://leafletjs.com/plugins.html) of leafet; **(5 points)**
+The new features  can be found on [the plugin page](https://leafletjs.com/plugins.html) of leafet. **(5 points)**

-> If you have a genuine reason(known medical condition, a pile-up of due assignments on other courses, ROTC,athletics teams, job interview, religious obligations etc.) for being unable to complete work on time, then some flexibility is possible.
-However, if in my judgment you could reasonably have let me know beforehand that there would likely be a delay, and then a late penalty will still be imposed if I don't hear from you until after the deadline has passed.
-For unforeseeable problems,I can be more flexible.
-If there are ongoing medical, personal, or other issues that are likely to affect your work all semester, then please arrange to see me to discuss the situation.
-There will be NO make-up exams except for circumstances like those above.

 ## Reference